-Note: If your server needs to interoperate with Orbix 3 legacy clients, the binding:client_binding_list should also include a "BiDir_Gen3" entry.
-See "Interoperability with Orbix Generation 3" on page 380.
+If your server needs to interoperate with Orbix 3 legacy clients, the binding:client_binding_list should also include a "BiDir_Gen3" entry.
+See Interoperability with Orbix Generation 3.

 Basic BiDir Scenario

 This section describes the stock feed demonstration, which is a sample bidirectional GIOP scenario.
 Some code examples extracted from the stock feed demonstration show you how to set the bidirectional GIOP policies on the client side and on the server side.